JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 ERROR: setfield! immutable struct of type Foo cannot be changed
 ```

+Composite types declared with `struct` are immutable, i.e., they cannot be modified after construction.

 However, immutability is not recursive.
-It means that if an immutable object contains a mutable object, such as an array, elements of the mutable object can be modified.
-This can be seen in the following example.
+It means that if an immutable object contains a mutable object (such as an array), we can modify elements of the mutable object.
+We can observe this behavior in the following example.
 The `Foo` type is defined as immutable, but we instantiate the `foo` object with a vector as a first argument.
-Since vectors are mutable, we can modify the elements of the field `foo.a`.
+Since a vector is mutable, we can modify its elements.

 ```jldoctest structs
 julia> foo.a[1] = 5